 Note the ode to heritage on the bottle; both the Portuguese Coat of Arms honoring his mother’s heritage and an Irish Lyre (honoring his father’s heritage) are on the label.
 And several years ago his wines were recognized and served at a function attended by the the President of Portugal and his wife.

 Most of the tiny production of Morey Cellars is sold direct.
 With that said, Robert has one outlet he is proud to have carry his wine and perhaps not in a location you would associate with a fine wine list – Victoria & Albert’s Restaurant in Disney’s Grand Floridian Resort & Spa at Walt Disney World Resort.
 But they have an extremely fine wine list spanning 62 pages!
-For more information about Morey Cellars, visit: www.moreycellars.com
+And we have seen select vintages for sale at the Oakville Grocery in the Napa Valley.
+Morey Cellars does not produce wines every year.
+For more information about their wines and or to join their mailing list, visit: www.moreycellars.com